rupeshmi/CodeSprint/JavaScript/Part2/Prototypes.md

 ### Problems with the constructor function

 >In the previou [post](https://github.com/rupeshmi/CodeSprint/edit/dev/JavaScript/Part1/Object.md)
->we discuss about various ways of creating objects in JavaScript.
+>,we discuss about various ways of creating objects in JavaScript.
 >One of the ways to create objects in JavaScript is using the **Constructor** function.
 >Consider the construction function below: